adeii/tetherback/tetherback/README.md

 ### Additional options

-* Extra partitions can be included with the `-X`/`--extra` and `--extra-raw` options; for example, `-X product -X vendor` to backup the [Huawei Y7 Prime 2018 partitions](https://github.com/adeii/huawei_london_twrp/blob/omni-7.1/recovery/root/etc/recovery.fstab).
+* Extra partitions can be included with the `-X`/`--extra` and `--extra-raw` options; for example, `-X kernel -X vendor` to backup the [Huawei Y7 Prime 2018 partitions](https://github.com/adeii/huawei_london_twrp/blob/omni-7.1/recovery/root/etc/recovery.fstab).

     * With `--extra-raw`, the extra partition will *always* be saved as a raw image, rather than as a tarball, even if it is a